learn-co-curriculum/dsc-kolmogorov-smirnov-test/README.md

 ## Summary

 In this lesson we looked at KS test and how this test can be used to test for normality assumptions.
 We looked at a one sample Ks test and a two sample ks tests with simple examples.
-Next, we shall see how to implement these tests in python.
+Next, we'll see how to implement these tests in python.